mithrandie/csvq/docs/_posts/2006-01-02-transaction.md

 A transaction is terminated when a commit or rollback statement is executed.

-When the interactive shell is terminated, then roll all of the changes back automatically.
+When the interactive shell is terminated, then roll all the changes back automatically.

 ## File Locking